seek-oss/logger/.changeset/loud-moles-push.md

 + import { createLogger } from '@seek/logger';
 ```

-This change is required for our eventual migration to ESM modules
+This change is required for our eventual migration to ESM